If there’s one thing Singaporeans can agree on without trying to out-troll each other on the Internet, it’s that all of us have poor eyesight.

 Singapore has some of the highest levels of myopia on earth.
 Whatever the reasons – kiasu parents, lack of wide open spaces, computer addiction, lack of sunlight, bad genes etc. – the sad fact is that most of us are secretly blind as a bat.
 If I put my black framed glasses down on my dark coloured bed spread it takes me two hours to find them again.

 Just as telling your friends you’re going for a nose job is no big deal in Korea, announcing that you’re about to get your corneas sliced open elicits nary a blink from most Singaporeans.

 You’ve probably realised that LASIK surgery is much cheaper today than it use to be.
 However, before you start aggressively comparing prices, here are some things to take note of that can save not only your money but also your vision.

 Most people are very preoccupied with finding a competent doctor, and obviously that’s a valid concern because you don’t really want to pick someone who’s going to go “oops!” during your procedure.

-If you’ve gone to one of those lasik information sessions, you’ll know there are many types of procedure and many times of machine.
+If you’ve gone to one of those LASIK information sessions, you’ll know there are many types of procedures and many types of machine.